inkognitro/react-app-tutorial/02-authentication.md

 [low coupling and high cohesion](https://stackoverflow.com/questions/14000762/what-does-low-in-coupling-and-high-in-cohesion-mean), I think it makes sense to write the `auth` logic as independent as possible.
 Best case scenario would be to be able to reuse the logic for another app.
-This other app could be a smaller app for embedding some chosen contents in an iframe which is rendered by an external website.
+This other app could for example be a smaller app for embedding some chosen contents in an iframe which is rendered by an external website.
 Let's extract such logic into a separate `packages/` folder.

 Sometimes the boundary between app logic and package logic can be really opaque.